 insert()

-It allows you to add a new element in the list in a given position.
+It allows you to add a new element to the list in a given position.
 Unlike append, it does not add elements at the end.
-It takes two arguments, the first argument is the position, and the second argument is the element.
+It takes two arguments: the first is the position, and the second is the element.
 You can insert one element at once.
-Hence for inserting multiple elements, you can use a loop.
+Hence, you can use a loop to insert multiple elements.

 numList = [1,2,3]